 Vehicle Eligibility Criteria

 To be eligible, the vehicle must be a new vehicle constructed entirely from new parts that have never been the subject of a retail sale, or previously registered in British Columbia or other jurisdiction.
 The Original Equipment Manufacturer (OEM) or its authorized licensee must manufacture the vehicle.
-Registration of Out-of-Province Vehicles, are not eligible vehicles.
-If the vehicle is not new, has been re-leased, is the subject of a lease assumption or has been transferred into British Columbia after previously having been registered out-of province, the vehicle is not eligible for a rebate through the CleanBC Go Electric Vehicle Rebate Program (the "Program").
+Registration of Out-of-Province Vehicles are not eligible vehicles.
+If the vehicle is not new, has been re-leased, is the subject of a lease assumption or has been transferred into British Columbia after previously having been registered out-of province, the vehicle is not eligible for a rebate through the CleanBC Go Electric Passenger Vehicle Rebate Program (the “Program”).
 Aftermarket plug-in hybrid electric vehicle conversions are not eligible for Program rebate funding.
+The program will recognise a vehicle as new if a customer who has purchased a vehicle returns, for any reason, the vehicle within a maximum of three weeks from the purchase date.

-For the purpose of the CleanBC Go Electric Vehicle Rebate Program, vehicles with over 500 km’s at the time of the sale/delivery are not considered new.
+For the purpose of the CleanBC Go Electric Passenger Vehicle Rebate Program, vehicles with over 500 km at the time of the sale/delivery are not considered new.

 Be Highway Capable